 Emerging risks, along with all other risks the directors have identified the Company as being exposed to, are monitored via the Company's risk register.
-During the year, as part of their regular review and assessment of risk, the Directors have also considered the impact of the emerging risk of climate change on the Company's business model and long term viability, but do not consider this to be a material new risk at this time.
+During the year, as part of their regular review and assessment of risk, the Directors have also considered the impact of the emerging risk of climate change on the Company's business model and long-term viability, but do not consider this to be a material new risk at this time.
+The Directors consider that the pricing of the underlying portfolio of the Company's investments reflects market participants' views of climate change risk and that there are no further climate related influences on the NAV of the Master Fund in which BGHL invests.